Shahriar-Samir/Chefs-Table/README.md

 Features:
 1. One can visit this website and see different types of recipes.
 2. One can add a food to want to cook list.
-3. Cliking preparing button will be sent to cooking list.
+3. Clicking preparing button will be sent to cooking list.